 Make it fun.
 Make it personal.
 Talk about resident profiles, as we talked about earlier.
 And before you know it, you’ll have a thriving online community, which means a flourishing offline community and business.

 Uploading pictures in your rental listings is key.
 However, many landlords and property managers have started using Youtube.
 Imagine for just a second you are planning a move.
 Now, you want to save as much time as possible.

 Craigslist doesn’t have a video upload function yet, but there are ways around this.
 First, any time you upload a video to Youtube, you’ll get a link, and you can post that.
-If you work with iOs at all, you can use something like the Youtube Capture App.
+If you work with iOS at all, you can use something like the Youtube Capture App.

 Prospective tenants can get really “into” a property better this way.
-Not only that, they can also easily share photos or videos with others.
+Not only that, but they can also easily share photos or videos with others.
 This can help get tenants really excited about signing a lease with you, and it also has other advantages.